+Plus (+) Grades

-- Plus (+) Grades: Letter grades displaying plus signs shall be used in the calculation of District weighted grade point average for the purpose of determining class rank and will not be used for determining athletic eligibility or in meeting the graduation requirements.
+Letter grades displaying plus signs shall be used in the calculation of the District weighted grade point average for the purpose of determining class rank and will not be used for determining athletic eligibility or in meeting the graduation requirements.
 (F.S.
+1003.437) Plus grades are not recognized by the Bright Future Scholarship Program.

+4. Incomplete Grade

-1003.437) The Bright Futures Scholarship Program does not recognize plus (+) grades. - 4.
-Incomplete Grade: An I is given as an opportunity for students to make up incomplete class work or for students who require additional time to demonstrate mastery of course standards.
+An I is given as an opportunity for students to make up incomplete class work or for students who require additional time to demonstrate mastery of course standards.
 Class work should be made up prior to the end of the next marking period.
-If the work

-- remains incomplete or unsatisfactory at the end of this period, the I will convert to an F. The principal may extend the deadline. - 5.
-Semester Grades: At the high school level, credit is granted on the semester basis.
+If the work remains incomplete or unsatisfactory at the end of this period, the I will convert to an F. The principal may extend the deadline.

+5. Semester Grades

+At the high school level, credit is granted on the semester basis.
 One-half credit is given for passing a semester's work in a course.
 The semester grade for each course is determined by totaling the points earned in both quarter grading periods and the points earned on the semester examination.
 For schools implementing a 4x4 block schedule, one semester is equivalent to a nine-week period of time.
-For schools on a rotator schedule, one semester is equivalent to an 18-week period of time. - a.
-To receive a passing mark for the semester grade in a subject, the student shall have previously earned at least a passing mark in: - (1) Both quarter grading periods, or - (2) One quarter grading period and the semester examination. - b.
-The weight of each quarter grade is 37,50% of the final semester grade.
-The weight of the final examination is 25% of the final semester grade. - 6.
-Final Examinations and Exam Exemptions: Examinations shall be scheduled and administered in accordance with the guidelines provided in the District's procedural manual for this policy.
-A student's attendance record may not be used in whole or in part to provide an exemption from any academic performance requirement.
-(F.S.
-1003.33) - a.
-Students in grades 9-12 who earn a grade of B or better in a particular course may be exempt from the mid-term and/or final exams in that course under the following criteria: - (1) All students will be eligible to waive one-half of their total midterms or final exams - (2) For AP/IB/AICE and courses with End of Course (EOC) exam requirements, midterms cannot be exempted.
-The student may exempt the final exam.
-Teachers are encouraged to give an alternative assessment in lieu of a traditional final. - (3) Dual Enrollment mid-terms and finals may NOT be exempted. - (4) End-of-Course exams, required by statute, are not eligible for exemption. - (5) Starting with the 2011-12 school year, District mid-term exams that are designed to prepare students for End-of-Course Exams are not eligible for an exam exemption. - 7.
-Any student with a GPA below 2.5 shall have their parent or guardian notified that good work is necessary to ensure that high school graduation requirements are met.
-Students will be assisted in meeting these requirements through a variety of options, which may include, but are not limited to: - a.
-Forgiveness Policy - b.
-Extended Learning - c.
-Special Counseling
+For schools on a rotator schedule, one semester is equivalent to an 18-week period of time.

+To receive a passing mark for the semester grade in a subject, the student shall have previously earned at least a passing mark in:

+- a) Both quarter grading periods, or - b) One quarter grading period and the semester examination.

+The weight of each quarter grade is 37.50% of the final semester grade.
+The weight of the final examination is 25% of the final semester grade.

+For courses that require statewide, standardized end-of-course assessments, a minimum of 30 percent of a student's course grade shall be comprised of performance on the statewide, standardized end-of-course assessment.

+6. Course Grade Exam Exemption

+Starting with the 2009-2010 school year, students in grades 9-12 who earn a grade of B or better in a particular course may be exempt from the mid-term and/or final exams in that course under the following criteria:

+- a) In 4x4 block-scheduled schools, a student may exempt up to 2 mid-terms and 2 final exams in a school semester. - b) In schools on a 6 or 7 period schedule, or an A/B block, a student may exempt up to 3 mid-terms and 3 finals in a school year. - c) All mid-term and final exam exemptions require parent permission. - d) For AP courses, mid-terms may not be exempted.
+Teachers may give an alternative assessment in lieu of a final. - e) Dual Enrollment, IB, and AICE mid-terms and finals may NOT be exempted. - f) End-of-Course exams, required by statute, are not eligible for exemption.

+Starting with the 2011-12 school year, District mid-term exams that are designed to prepare students for End-of-Course Exams are not eligible for an exam exemption.

+- 7. Any student with a GPA below 2.5 shall have their parent or guardian notified that good work is necessary to ensure that high school graduation requirements are met.
+Students will be assisted in meeting these requirements through a variety of options, which may include, but are not limited to:

+- a) Forgiveness Policy

+- b) Extended Learning

+- c) Special Counseling

-- d.
-Volunteer and/or Peer Tutors
+- d) Volunteer and/or Peer Tutors

-- e.
-School-Sponsored Help Sessions
+- e) School-Sponsored Help Sessions

-- f.
-Homework Hotlines
+- f) Homework Hotlines

-- g.
-Study Skills Classes
+- g) Study Skills Classes

-- h.
-Co-enrollment
+- h) Co-Enrollment